ncpa0cpl/react-quarks/README.md

 It's impossible to assign a Function or a Promise object as the Quark value, since any functions or promises will automatically be "unpacked" by the Quark `set()` function (even if they are nested, i.e. `() => () => void`).

-If you must have a promise or a function as the value of the Quark then wrap it within a object like so:
+If a promise or a function is necessary it can be achievedby wrapping it within an object like this:

 ### Function as state value